‘Sit down, Lorimer,’ he said.

 George Orwell In Defence of P. G. Wodehouse:

-Many can be viewed in their original magazine format via the excellent Madame Eulalie’s Rare Plums, a site devoted to the early works of P. G. Wodehouse.
+Some of them can be viewed in their original magazine format via Madame Eulalie’s Rare Plums, a site devoted to the early works of P. G. Wodehouse.

 More in this series: